FedSolutions/taag-quick-desk/docs/Deployment-Guide.md

   - Teams
   - Power Apps
 - A team with the users who will be submitting HelpDesk tickets with this app.
 (You can add or remove team members later!)
+- A team for help desk app agents, members of this team will be able to view and manage tickets submitted by users.
+(You can add or remove team members later!)
 - A copy of the HelpDesk app [GitHub repo] (https://github.com/FedSolutions/helpdesk/tree/main/Solution)

 - - -